-^{2.} Details of specific adjusting items can be found in note 6 to the consolidated financial statements.
+2. Details of specific adjusting items can be found in note 6 to the consolidated financial statements.

-Specific adjusting items

-In the consolidated income statement, the Group presents specific adjusting items separately.
+Read more about our Thermal Products division on pages 34 to 35 and Carbon and Technical Ceramics division on pages 36 to 37.
+Specific adjusting items In the consolidated income statement, the Group presents specific adjusting items separately.
 In the judgement of the Directors, as a result of the nature and value of these items they should be disclosed separately from the underlying results of the Group to allow the reader to obtain a proper understanding of the financial information and the best indication of underlying performance of the Group.